cerner/fhir.cerner.com/content/millennium/dstu2/medications/immunization.md

 ## Overview

-The Immunization resource is intended to cover the recording of current and historical administration of vaccines to patients across all healthcare disciplines in all care settings and all regions.
+The Immunization resource is intended to cover the recording of current and historical administration of vaccines to patients across all healthcare disciplines, in all care settings, and all regions.
 This resource contains the functionality to query a patient's immunization history.
 Detailed administration records may be found in the [`MedicationAdministration`] resource, while this Immunization resource would represent the known vaccination history regardless of where the administration itself was done.

 An immunization reaction may indicate an allergy or intolerance.
-If so, a separate [`AllergyIntolerance`] resource instance should be created as well.
+If so, a separate [`AllergyIntolerance`] resource instance must be created.

-Note that while the terms "immunization" and "vaccination" are not clinically identical, for the purposes of FHIR resources, the terms are used synonymously.
+Note that while the terms immunization and vaccination are not clinically identical, for the purposes of FHIR resources, the terms are used synonymously.

 The following fields are returned if valued: